HMS-Core/hms-ads-demo-harmonyos/Java/OaidDemo/README.md

 ## Introduction
-The Java sample code provided by Ads Kit describes how to integrate the HUAWEI Ads Ohos OAID SDK into your HarmonyOS app to obtain the OAID.
+The Java sample code provided by Petal Ads describes how to integrate the Petal Ads Ohos OAID SDK into your HarmonyOS app to obtain the OAID.
 Based on the OAID, you can recommend personalized ads to users while protecting their privacy.

 ## Installation
 Install the sample code on a phone running HarmonyOS.